-If shattering a single mirror brings seven years of bad luck, this artist is in for a rough decade or so.
-Definitely not made to fit in a frame, these wall-mounted works are each one-of-a-kind creations best viewed when back-lit to show the mosaic of imperfections within their rectangular form.
+But if shattering a single mirror brings seven years of bad luck, this artist is in for a rough decade or so.
+Definitely not made to fit in a frame, these wall-mounted works of art are each one-of-a-kind creations best viewed when back-lit to show the mosaic of imperfections within their rectangular form.
+Each crack becomes like the line in a drawing, but light itself becomes the medium, shining through the glass.

 Anyone who has seen the broken screen of a cell phone or cracks in a window knows there is a kind of art within the chaos and destruction.
 By selectively chipping and cracking away at a solid piece of mirrored glass, Hye-Yeon Kim creates unique objects of artisan decor.